TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 42/Psalms 42.10.md

 ---

-As with a sword in my bones, mine adversaries reproach me, While they continually say unto me, Where is thy God?
+As with a sword in my bones, my adversaries reproach me, while they continually ask me, "Where is your God?"